Skip to main content

 • CUTEst (see below)

 Please Note: Currently PyCUTEst only supports Mac and Linux.
-For Windows 10 (or later), PyCUTEst can be used through the Windows Subsystem for Linux, following the Linux installation instructions.
+For Windows, PyCUTEst can be used through the Windows Subsystem for Linux, following the Linux installation instructions.

 Installing CUTEst on Linux

-These instructions do not include installation of the MATLAB interface.
-You will need to install four packages: archdefs, SIFDecode, CUTEst and MASTSIF.
-To keep things simple, install all four packages in the same directory:
+You will need to install meson (apt install meson on Ubuntu) and three packages: SIFDecode, CUTEst and MASTSIF.
+To keep things simple, clone all three packages into the same directory:

 $ mkdir cutest